survivejs/webpack-book/manuscript/styling/01_loading.md

 },
 ```

-To start using yeticss with Stylus, you must import it to one of your app’s *.styl* files:
+To start using yeticss with Stylus, you must import it to one of your app's *.styl* files:

 ```javascript
 @import 'yeticss'